triggermesh/test-infra/test/e2e/README.md

 ginkgo
 ```

-The `e2e` Make goal, available at the root of this repository, wraps the above command together with sane default
+The `e2e` Make goal, available at the root of this repository, wraps the above command together with sane default settings.
+If the location of the `kubeconfig` file lies in a directory outside of the default,`/$USER/.kube/config`, the Makefile will need to be updated with it's location.
-settings.

 ### Inputs